 You’ve probably heard of Synergy before.
 If you didn’t, Synergy is a piece of software that allows you to shares one mouse and one keyboard between multiple computers.

 A great piece of software that costs $29 for the basic version and $39 for the pro version.

 If you’d love to have the capabilities that Synergy provides but don’t want to fork over $29, you should check out Barrier which is free, open-source and cross-platform.

 Synergy started as an open source project.
 So the guys over at Barrier forked that original Synergy project, updated it and kept it’s minimalistic design.

 Barrier is cross-platform and your OS/distro probably already has Barrier packaged for it.
-Check out the distro specific packages list below.
-Alternatively there’s also a flatpack for barrier.
+Check out a list of barrier versions here.
+Alternatively, there’s a snap and a flatpak.

 This is a basic installation and setup tutorial.
 For demo purposes I’m going to use an iMac as a Barrier server and a linux machine as a Barrier client.

 1. Install Barrier on your computer.
 Check the list above and see where Barrier is available on your specific OS/distro.
 On macOS, you can install Barrier via Homebrew ( click on Homebrew to learn how to install and use it ).

 Once Homebrew is installed, all you have to do to install barrier is type “brew cask install barrier”